 4. Walking Reduces the Risk of Post-Menopausal Breast Cancer

 In 2012, researchers published a study in which they discovered that women who walked 7 hours or more per week had a 14% less chance of getting breast cancer than women who walked 3 hours or less.

 We believe these results are an encouraging sign for women because it proves that you can increase your chances of not having breast cancer simply by walking about one hour a day.
 In fact, women who did more strenuous exercise had a 25% less risk of getting breast cancer than the least active women in the study.

 Click on the image above to enlarge.
 You may use this graphic on your site, blog, & social networks.
 Please include attribution to www.highya.com.

-It Helps You Get Sick Less Often
+5. Walking Helps You Get Sick Less Often

 The National Institutes of Health published an article about how exercise can cut down on your sick days.
 There’s a possibility that all the heavy breathing from exercising flushes out bacteria and viruses from your airways and lungs.
 Also, the rise in body temperature you experience while walking could help fight off bacteria.